No ratings yet

 Ingredients laid out on a pale blue background with arrows pointing to the different food items.

-If you have never cooked with leeks before, then you are missing out.
-Their mild onion flavor lends a sweetness to this soup that you just can’t get with any other vegetable.
+• Leeks: If you have never cooked with leeks before, then you are missing out.
+Their mild onion flavor lends a sweetness to this potato and leek soup that you just can’t get with any other vegetable.
+You should try The Best Buttered Sauteed Leeks next!

-The potatoes are the heart and soul of this hearty soup.
-I like Maris Piper potatoes because they are small, so they cook up fast, and they are starchy, which helps the soup thicken.
+• Maris Piper potatoes: These are the heart and soul of this hearty recipe.
+I think Maris Piper Potatoes are the best for leek and potato soups because they are small, so they cook up fast, and they are starchy, which helps the soup thicken.

-I use tarragon in this soup to give it a little something unique.
-I love the flavor of tarragon and I feel it blends nicely with the leeks in this soup.
+• Tarragon: I use tarragon in this simple leek and potato soup recipe to give it a little something unique.
+I love the flavor of tarragon and I feel it blends nicely with the leeks.

 See the recipe card for full information on all ingredients and quantities.